Skip to content

 • Jumper wires for connections

-• External 5V power supply (if needed for LED strip)
+• External 5V power supply (recommended for LED strip)

 Component Pin GPIO